 More information on the requirements for the content and structure of a prospectus or a basic information document:

-- Decree of the Ministry of Finance on the content of the basic information document referred to in chapter 3, section 2 of the Securities Market Act (in Finnish only)
+- Decree of the Ministry of Finance on the content of the basic information document referred to in chapter 3, section 2 of the Securities Market Act (only in Finnish and Swedish)

 Recommendations, guidelines and interpretations concerning prospectuses: